ASFHyP3/hyp3/README.md

                 "DomainName=<Domain Name>" \
                 "CertificateArn=<arn for ssl certificate>"
 ```
+- Check API at `<custom domain name>/ui`

 ## Testing the API
-The HyP3 api source contains test files in `/api/tests/`.
+The HyP3 API source contains test files in `/API/tests/`.
 To run them you need to do a bit of setup first.

 - Add hyp3-api to python path
 ```sh